Note:

 includes a permanently assigned stretch racing bib, detailed race

-schedule, entry cards, our regularly published newsletter,
+schedule, our regularly published newsletter,

 and eligibility for season awards,